-These values and PSHCE curriculum aim to support students to develop the knowledge and awareness to be safe, happy and engaged within society.
+These values and PSHE curriculum aim to support students to develop the knowledge and awareness to be safe, happy and engaged within society.
 Integral to this is a developing understanding of positive relationships and the celebration of differences both in school and the wider world.
 Students will understand where to go for support on key issues to keep themselves safe and well.

-In Year 9, PSHCE will be delivered to all students in tutor-time via 2 FOCUS WEEKS per half term and three Life Ready Days.
-These sessions will complement the assembly and tutor-time programme
+PSHE will be delivered to all students via fortnightly lessons and three Life Ready Days.
+These sessions will complement the assembly and tutor-time programme.

-Overview of Personal Social Health Citizenship and Economic Education and ABK Values: Ambition, Bravery, Kindness overview
+Overview of Personal, Social, Health and Economic Education